 - Cook your own food if accommodation has facilities and allows it 🍳

 - Buy supermarket food.
 The less processed the food the better.
-Raw is great especially for fruit. 🍓
+Raw is great especially fruit. 🍓

 - If travelling in a foreign country, learn how to say what you are allergic to in the local language. 🍝